Walk for Water record turnout in event history Saturday

 NORTH CHARLESTON, S.C.
-(WCBD) – Over 5,000 walkers gathered at Riverfront Park to raise funds and awareness for the global water crisis.
+(WCBD) – Over 5,000 people gathered at Riverfront Park to raise funds and awareness for the global water crisis.

 Water Mission held its 17th annual Walk for Water Saturday where a record number of participants came together Saturday morning to raise awareness for the goal water crisis.